ialuj/productManagement/README.md

 1. Enter in the root path of the project
 2. Run "mvn clean install", in order to let maven install the necessary dependencies.
 Before, make sure you have maven installed
-3. Run "mvn run", in order to let maven run the project for you
+3. Run "mvnw spring-boot:run", in order to let maven run the project for you
 4. There is a file with all the Postman Collection, called "STOCK_MANAGEMENT-API.postman_collection" in the root path of the project,
 5. please open or import it to Postman, each endpoint has a description